patchew-project/qemu/docs/interop/vhost-user.rst

 close the connection.
 This should only happen in exceptional circumstances.

 Any protocol extensions are gated by protocol feature bits, which allows full backwards compatibility on both master and slave.
-As older slaves don't support negotiating protocol features, a feature bit was dedicated for this purpose::
+As older slaves don't support negotiating protocol features, a device feature bit was dedicated for this purpose::

   #define VHOST_USER_F_PROTOCOL_FEATURES 30

+However as the protocol negotiation something that only occurs between parts of the backend implementation it is permissible to for the master to mask the feature bit from the guest.
+As noted for the ``VHOST_USER_GET_PROTOCOL_FEATURES`` and ``VHOST_USER_SET_PROTOCOL_FEATURES`` messages this occurs before a final ``VHOST_USER_SET_FEATURES`` comes from the guest.
+So the enabling of protocol features need only require the advertising of the feature by the slave and the successful get/set protocol features sequence.

 Starting and stopping rings
 ---------------------------